What You Should Know About This Degree

 - Does this program offer the concentration I want?
 Supply chain management is a broad field, so many programs offer the opportunity to concentrate on a certain aspect of the industry, such as accounting, global management, acquisition, or customer relations.
 If you are considering a concentration in a specific area, confirm that the program you are researching offers that option.

 - What are the in-person requirements for the program?
 Even if programs are advertised as being offered online, they may still have minimal in-person requirements, like on-campus orientations, residencies, or internships.
 If you are looking at online programs, be sure to review their curricula carefully, and make sure that any in-person requirements are compatible with your schedule and budget.

-Other questions you should ask at this stage involve financial aid and scholarships, and application requirements, procedures, and deadlines.
+Other questions you should ask at this stage involve financial aid and scholarships as well as application requirements, procedures, and deadlines.
 Look at the admissions and financial aid webpages for your programs of interest, or contact an admissions representative to get more information.
-Getting this information early is essential to ensuring a smooth application process, and understanding how you will pay for your master’s degree.
+Getting this information early is essential to ensuring a smooth application process and understanding how you will pay for your master’s degree.